 Complete Applications will be reviewed to determine if the project meets the requirements set forth in Appendix I (Threshold).
 Projects that fail to meet any applicable Threshold requirements at the time of Application Submission will not be considered for an Award.
 Applicants that submit an Application that fails to meet Appendix I requirements will be notified in writing (by email) of the specific requirement(s) that the Application did not meet.
 If an Applicant believes the requirement(s) was (were) met, the Applicant must respond in writing within 5 calendar days from the date of the DCA's preliminary Threshold failure notification letter.
 The response must provide a clear and specific explanation of why the Applicant believes DCA's initial determination was incorrect.
-DCA will review the response and make a final determination of whether the submitted Application meets all Threshold requirement(s) may be scored for advisory purposes only.
-Applicants that receive a final Threshold Failure letter after DCA review of a response to the preliminary failure will have the right to appeal that failure under the DCA appeal procedures.
+DCA will review the response and make a final determination of whether the submitted Application meets all Threshold requirements.
+Applicants that fail to meet required Threshold Failure letter after DCA review of a response to the preliminary failure will have the right to appeal that failure under the DCA appeal procedures.